-If the employer does apply the 85 year rule, the employer would have to meet the cost of any strain on the Fund (as under the 2009 Scheme).

-If the employer does not apply the 85 year rule, the Scheme member would meet the cost of any strain on the Fund via an actuarial reduction applied to their pension.
-However, the employer has discretion to waive actuarial reductions (at cost to the employer).
+The 85 year rule does not automatically apply if the employee decides to take (nonflexible retirement) benefits voluntarily between age 55 and 60.
+The employer can agree to apply the 85 year rule.
+If the employer does apply the 85 year rule, the employer must meet any strain on fund cost.
+If the employer does not apply the 85 year rule, the Scheme member would meet any strain on fund cost via an actuarial reduction applied to their pension.
+However, the employer also has discretion to waive actuarial reductions and pay the associated strain cost.